yizhou82/yizhou82/README.md

 ### 🌈 Fun Facts
-When I'm not immersed in lines of code, you can find me playing the piano, at the gym/pool, or at the kitchen learning new pasta recipes
+When I'm not immersed in lines of code, you can find me playing the piano, at the gym/pool, or at the kitchen learning new pasta recipes.

 ### 🚧 Under Construction